Static-Shielding vs Anti-Static Bags: What's The Difference?

 We will help you discover which type of static-resistant bag is right for the transportation, shipping and handling of your electronic items.
 Below are the unique features, materials and use of both anti-static and static-shielding bags.

 A static-shielding bag can be used for shipping, transportation or storage of static sensitive electronics.
 Some devices are so sensitive to electricity that even the static shock from human touch could limit functionality.
-Static-shielding bags guard your electronic devices against ESD-related damage by eliminating static build-up created by the rubbing of surfaces, also called tribocharging.
+A sealed static-shielding bag will guard your electronic devices against ESD-related damage by eliminating static build-up created by the rubbing of surfaces, also called tribocharging.
 Additionally, by the Faraday cage effect, charges are prevented from penetrating the wall of the bag.

 How Do Static-Shielding Bags Work?

 An ESD can occur when there is an excess buildup of static electricity.
-Static-shielding bags contain multiple layers, including a metalized protective layer.
+The material within static-shielding bags contains multiple layers, including a metalized protective layer.
 The metalized layer creates a Faraday cage effect around the electronic device.

 The Faraday cage effect acts as a shield against external static electric fields, in addition, the static dissipative coating on both the inside and outside layer of the bag continually remove and prevent the build-up of static electricity.